-A 7,850.32m infill drilling program was conducted as Phase III program at Fuwan silver project from the middle October 2006 to the middle of January 2007.
-30 holes were drilled and the density of drilling grid over the major silver zone has been increased to 80X80m.
+A 7,850.32m infill drilling program was conducted as Phase III program at the Fuwan Silver Project from the middle of October 2006 to the middle of January 2007.
+30 holes were drilled and the density of drilling over the major silver zone was increased to 80X80m.
 Detailed results are available on the Company's website and/or on www.sedar.com.

-Two concentration areas of silver ore zone were identified from Line 39 to 15 and from Line 4 to 16 respectively.
+Two zones of silver mineralization were identified from Line 39 to 15 and from Line 4 to 16 respectively.
 One sector occurs between Line 39 and 15 and is 500m in length with a maximum width of 400m.
 29 holes were drilled over this sector and significant mineralization was intersected in 25 holes.
-Mineralization within this sector characterized with higher grade, good thickness and good continuity.
+Mineralization within this sector is characterized by higher grades, good thickness and good continuity.
 The sector is still open to the south.
 The other sector is located between Line 4 and 16 and is 250m in length with a maximum width of 300m.
-All 14 holes drilled over this sector have intersected mineralization zones with thickness from 1 to 15.85m.
+All 14 holes drilled over this sector have intersected mineralized zones with thicknesses from 1 to 15.85m.
 The sector is still open to the southeast.